 Food production, specifically meat and dairy production, has a significant impact on the environment and is acknowledged as a major contributor to climate change.
 In support of our ambition to halve the environmental impact of the average UK shopping basket, in September 2020 we committed to a 300% increase in sales of meat alternatives by 2025 and became the first UK retailer to commit to publishing the sales of plant-based proteins as a percentage of overall protein sales every year to track our progress.
+Over the past 12 months, we have grown sales of meat alternatives by 96% compared with our 2018 baseline.
+Information on our protein sales split is available in our healthy, sustainable diets factsheet.

 Plant-based food has become one of the biggest culinary trends of the decade with demand helping to boost the chilled vegetarian/vegan sector by 31% (IRI data Sept 2019).
 In anticipation of growing demand, we have been undertaking significant product innovation work in the area of plant-based and alternative proteins, both in developing and launching our Own Brand plant-based products and ranges and in working with suppliers on their branded offerings.